Carl Valeri

-Carl Valeri (born 14 August 1984) is an Australian retired professional soccer player.
+Carl Valeri (born 14 August 1984) is an Australian former professional soccer player who played as a defensive midfielder.

 Valeri was born in Canberra and played youth football for Tuggeranong United and at the Australian Institute of Sport before moving to Italy to sign with Inter Milan in 2002.
 Valeri spent over ten years in Italy, most notably at Sassuolo and Grosseto.

-Valeri made over 50 appearances for the Australian national team from 2007 to 2014, including at the 2010 FIFA World Cup.
+Valeri made over 50 appearances for the Australia national team from 2007 to 2014, including at the 2010 FIFA World Cup.
 He also represented Australia's under-23 side at the 2004 Summer Olympics.

 Early life

 Valeri was born and raised in Canberra, the son of a former National Soccer League midfielder, Walter Valeri.
 Carl attended Mary MacKillop College and later Lake Ginninderra College.